 It’s fun to share!
 Individual prize checks can be issued, but only for prizes of $50,000 or more where individual shares of the prize are $2,501 or more.
 Winners must indicate on their Claim Forms that they want individual checks.
 Group claims will also require each group member to complete some additional paperwork.
 For further information, please contact our Claims Department, toll-free, at 1-800-692-7481.

 Yes, Lottery prizes are taxable income under federal and state law.
-For prizes of $600 or more, you will receive a W-2G form from the Lottery to report your winnings and submit with your tax returns.
+For prizes over $600, you will receive a W-2G form from the Lottery to report your winnings and submit with your tax returns.

 Finally, on prizes over $5,000, the Lottery will withhold the minimum amount of applicable taxes before sending you your prize check.
 Your total tax liability depends on income, deductions, exemptions and other factors, so please consult with a qualified tax professional when filing your tax returns.

 As in most states, Pennsylvania Lottery winners cannot remain anonymous and certain winner information is made public under the state’s Open Records law.
 This assures the public that Lottery winners are real people and that the Lottery operates with integrity and transparency.
 Lottery policy also permits the following information to be published on our website: